-The primary disaster plan emergency procedure is to "defend in place" in your cell or living area.
+The primary disaster plan emergency procedure is to "defend in place" in your living quarters.
 The proper defense in your cell or living area is to lie flat on the floor and cover yourself with your mattress.
 You shall follow all staff directives to evacuate work or recreation areas and secure yourself in your cell or living area to prepare to defend in place.
 In the event of an alternative plan, you will receive specific instructions from staff.